 At Signature, we use Eclipse PRP to address skin problems such as sun damage, acne scars, fine lines, stretch marks, and loss of volume due to the decreasing collagen production that is a natural part of the aging process.
 Tone, texture, and pigmentation all improve with this combination of microneedling and PRP.

-There is also increasing use of Eclipse PRP for helping patients with thinning hair to stimulate renewed natural hair growth, although at Signature currently this is a secondary use of the Eclipse PRP procedure.
+There is an increasing use of Eclipse PRP for helping patients with thinning hair to stimulate renewed natural hair growth, although at Signature currently, this is a secondary use of the Eclipse PRP procedure.

 How is Eclipse PRP done?

 The process begins by taking a small amount of blood, an amount similar to a blood test.
 We place the blood in a centrifuge to separate out the different components, dividing the red and white blood cells from the plasma (the clear fluid that makes blood liquid) and the platelets.
 By removing the blood cells, the remaining plasma liquid has four times the normal number of platelets, hence the term “platelet-rich” plasma.
 This process only takes a few minutes.
 Next we use the Eclipse Micropen and its 12 microscopic needles to create thousands of microscopic channels through the epidermis layer of your skin, injecting the PRP back into the area.
 The combination of the micro-wounds/channels and the PRP creates a rich healing environment where the skin actively rebuilds itself.